How to spend 4 days in the Luberon region of Provence, France

 Below is my 4 day itinerary for visiting the Luberon region.
 This itinerary is designed for exploring at a slow, relaxed pace.
 However, if you have less time or want to fit more in, then you could certainly visit several villages in a day as they are quite close to one another.

-Day 1 – Visit the Sentier des Ocres in Roussillon
+Day 1 - Roussillon

 Although the quarry is no longer being used for mining the ochre, it has been opened up to allow tourists to visit.
 For a small fee of €3 per person, you can walk the Sentiers des Ocres (ochre trail) through the old quarry.
 There are two trails – a 30 minute and a 60 minute trail which you can follow.
 (We took the longer trail, however it only took us about 40 minutes to complete the loop and this includes stopping for photos).